Fenbendazole Joe Tippens Protocol: A Step-by-Step Guide (2026)

 In the protocol described by Joe Tippens, a brand called Panacur C was used along with other components like CBD.
 The usage of Panacur c for humans then started to gain popularity after Joe’s story went viral.
 Fenbendazole belongs to a class of microtubular-level destabilizing agents.Like other benzimidazoles (e.g., albendazole, mebendazole), fenbendazole has shown significant results in treating cancer.
 Although very few studies have been conducted on the topic, utilization of Panacur C for cancer treatment is considered safe.

-It looks like there are some heated discussions about fenbendazole suppliers.
+It looks like there are some heated discussions about fenbendazole

-discussions, you might want to check out: https://x.com/MakisMD/status/1837440610191524330.
+details of these discussions, you might want to check out: https://x.com/MakisMD/status/1837440610191524330.

 Panacur C dog dewormer compared to other fenbendazole brands